Guide to Autoclave Temperature and Pressure

 Additionally, some autoclaves are also equipped with vacuum systems, which enable the unit to apply negative pressure to goods before and after sterilization, aiding in the removal of air and moisture from porous goods.

-Maintaining ideal temperature and pressure isn’t without challenges.
-For example, occasionally, an autoclave may not fully pressurize.
-This could be for a couple reasons: Perhaps problems with the water supply or heating element inhibit the unit’s ability to reach its pressure setpoints, or bellows and door gasket issues could be allowing pressure to escape the chamber.
+Maintaining ideal temperature and pressure isn’t without its challenges.
+For example, let’s say your autoclave didn’t fully pressurize.
+This could be due to issues with the water supply or heating element, which are inhibiting the unit’s ability to reach its pressure set points.
+Or it could be issues with the bellows and door gasket allowing pressure to escape the chamber.

 Similarly, an autoclave may struggle to reach temperature.
 In this case, check the steam generator to ensure it’s powered on or to inspect any potential damage.
 If the steam generator is in working order, look to see if the chamber drain is clogged, whether there’s a problem with the steam trap, or a malfunctioning valve.